 Devin Fei-Fan Tau is a gay, Asian-American filmmaker whose storytelling speaks out against the imposed silence he experienced from both his native and adopted cultures since immigrating to the United States as a child four decades ago.
-His George Takei-narrated documentary Who’s on Top?, which tells the story of a group of LGBTQ+ athletes who set out to climb Mt.
-Hood, is available to stream on May 18 through Passion River Films.
+His latest film, Half Sisters, is available digitally for rent/purchase on AppleTV/iTunes, Amazon Prime Video, GooglePlay and Vudu and his George Takei-narrated documentary Who’s on Top?, which tells the story of a group of LGBTQ+ athletes who set out to climb Mt.
+Hood, is also available to stream.
 He’s currently on his third career, having developed his financial and analytic skills in corporate finance and then adding an eye for fashion in apparel merchandising.
 BS University of California at Berkeley (Business), AAS Portland Community College (Video Production).
 He lives in Portland, Oregon.

 When our plane from Taiwan touched down at LAX in 1975, my mother, my father, my two older brothers and I stepped into the hot, dry sunshine of a new and, to us, very foreign world.
 The changes that lay ahead for all of us were profound and would affect every aspect of our lives.
 My parents were determined that this would become our new home, and at the same time were unyielding in their insistence on raising children with traditional Confucian values based on obedience, deference, and respect.
 Thus began my journey of living in two cultures at once.

 Suddenly the happy-go-lucky kid that I had been vanished, as I struggled to learn a new language along with my new American name.
 At school, kids made fun of everything I said, everything I wore, everything I did.
 At home, my parents insisted on achievement and a stoic dedication to success.